william-andersson/Fedora-Headless-Install/README.md

 >[!NOTE]
 >This only works with the server edition of Fedora, not workstation.

-## Extra
+## Notes
 >[!TIP]
->If you use UEFI and leave the usb in, you can when time comes use efibootmgr to set next boot from that usb<br>
->to initiate the re-install remotely.
+>If you use UEFI and leave the usb in, you can when time comes use efibootmgr to set next boot from that usb to initiate the re-install remotely.
 >
 >```
 >sudo efibootmgr (to find device numbers)